MikaBerglund/PeeDeeFul/README.md

 A class library targetting *.NET Standard*.
 You use this library to model your PDF documents much like you use a HTML DOM to model a HTML document or an XML DOM to model an XML document.

-The DOM can be serialized to [MDDDL (MigraDoc Document Description Language)](http://www.pdfsharp.net/wiki/MigraDocDDL.ashx), which is a text based representation of a PDF document.
-This DDL can then be parsed by *MigraDoc* and rendered into an actual PDF document.
+The DOM can be serialized to [JSON](https://en.wikipedia.org/wiki/JSON) so it can be stored or sent to the server component for rendering into an actual PDF document.

-This is one of the design principles in *PeeDeeFul* - Separate DOM manipulation from document rendering, where DOM manipulation is a light-weight component that can be done in virtually any client, and rendering which may require more resources, but can be hosted as a service in the cloud.

 #### PeeDeeFul.Server